xanmankey/FishingForPhish/docs/usage.rst

    $ export JAVA_HOME="path/to/your/installation/here"

-The rest of the installations required can be found as a list of commands here: https://fracpete.github.io/python-weka-wrapper3/install.html (depending on the OS; I followed the commands here specifically: https://fracpete.github.io/python-weka-wrapper3/install.html#ubuntu).
+The rest of the installations required can be found as a list of commands here: https://fracpete.github.io/python-weka-wrapper3/install.html (depending on the OS; I followed the commands here specifically: https://fracpete.github.io/python-weka-wrapper3/install.html#ubuntu; in order to get graphing functionality, there may be additional steps that you will need to take).

 Additionally, the below is recommended: